 Conceptualised an innovating solution to use solar energy in a growing city environment.
 It involved creating windows blinds with highly efficient, bendable solar panels to use in modern buildings to make their rooms energy neutral.
 Worked in a team with Isaac Meers.
 Our idea was picked as the winner among dozens of entries by a jury consisting of PhD in green energy, head of city, professor in physics, designer (for our poster).

-Winner Businessgame Deloitte (by Junior Consulting) 2018Awarded by Deloitte & Junior Consulting April 2018
+Awarded by Deloitte & Junior Consulting

 With an insane time constraint of only one hour, we thought of solutions to problems this business case proposed.
 Due to our efficient work, diverse view and crystal clear pitch we were able to convince the jury (Deloitte) that our approach was the best one.
 That's how we got first place at the business game, beating nine other teams.

 Team: Noah Crauwels, Yannick Simons, Dimi Schepers and me.

 Topic: Financial sustainability, innovating features and growing the user-base of an upcoming app with accessibility features for wheelchair users.